Ayahi Takagaki

-Ayahi Takagaki (高垣 彩陽, Takagaki Ayahi) is a Japanese actress, voice actress and singer.
+Ayahi Takagaki (高垣 彩陽, Takagaki Ayahi) is a Japanese actress and singer.
 She had her first major voice acting roles in 2007, voicing Jasmine in Deltora Quest and Lucia Nahashi in Venus Versus Virus.

 Her career as a musician began with her performance of the opening themes of the anime series First Love Limited in April 2009.
 In the same month, she and three other voice actresses debuted as the musical group Sphere with their single "Future Stream".
 She announced her marriage on her blog on August 22, 2019.

 Voice acting career

 Takagaki has a fairly wide acting range, from little kids to romantic teens to gentle weak girls to elder sister types to proper young ladies to boyish girls to serious young women.

 She had her first major role as voice actor in 2007, providing the voice of Jasmine, a main character of the anime series Deltora Quest.
 She was subsequently featured in Venus Versus Virus and Da Capo II as Lucia Nahashi and Asakura Otome, respectively., as well as Feldt Grace in Mobile Suit Gundam 00.

 She went on to voice Noe Isurugi in the 2008 series True Tears and held a leading role in S · A: Special A, proving the voice of Megumi Yamamoto.
 She later took the roles of Nina Antalk, in Chrome Shelled Regios and Ein, in Phantom: Requiem for the Phantom, in 2008.
 Later that year, she was cast as Alesta Blanket in Fight Ippatsu!
 Jūden-chan!! and as Sumika Murasame, protagonist of Sasameki Koto.
 Takagaki also reprised her role as Feldt Grace in the second half of Mobile Suit Gundam 00.

 In addition to voice acting, Takagaki has also appeared on camera.
 She, Aki Toyosaki, Haruka Tomatsu, and Minako Kotobuki appeared on the Anime Song Plus (アニソンぷらす, Anison Purasu) television show as a narrator on April 6, and as part of Sphere on April 20, 2009, and July 27, 2009, and by herself.